Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Go for the cheapest housing option.
 Depending on where you go to school, it might actually be cheaper to live off campus than to stay in the dorms.

 - Channel your inner chef.
 Not only is cooking at home less expensive than ordering out all the time — it’s also generally a lot healthier.

 - Avoid the campus bookstore.
 You can likely find cheaper copies of textbooks and course materials online or at a local book store.

 - Consider renting textbooks.
-If you can’t find a cheap copy of your book, look into rental services.
+If you can’t find a cheap copy of your book, look into textbook rental websites.